-- (a) The permanent stormwater management program must require new development and redevelopment projects to be designed to reduce pollutants to the maximum extent practicable MEP, as set forth herein. (b) Compliance with permanent stormwater standards for new development and redevelopment projects is determined by designing and installing SCMs as established by this rule and complying with other requirements of this rule.
-For design purposes, total suspended solids (TSS) may be used as the indicator for the remeval reduction of pollutants (such as sediment, nutrients, and pathogens). - (b) SCMs must be designed to provide full treatment capacity within 72 hours following the end of the preceding rain event for the life of the new development project.
+- (a) The permanent stormwater management program must require new development and redevelopment projects to be designed to reduce pollutants to the MEP, as set forth herein.
+Compliance with permanent stormwater standards for new development and redevelopment projects is determined by designing and installing SCMs as established by this rule and complying with other requirements of this rule.
+For design purposes, total suspended solids (TSS) may be used as the indicator for the reduction of pollutants. - (b) SCMs must be designed to provide full treatment capacity within 72 hours following the end of the preceding rain event for the life of the new development project.
 The permittee shall identify a suite of SCMs to be used in various situations.
 Information relevant to identified SCMs should be made readily available.
 Application of innovative SCMs is encouraged.
-If the permittee decides to significantly limit the number of SCM options, it must be documented in the stormwater management program (SWMP) how the performance standards of this rule can be met with the limited set of control measures that are allowed. - The water quality treatment design storm is a 1-year, 24-hour storm event. (c) The water quality treatment volume (WQTV) is a portion of the runoff generated from impervious surfaces at a new development or redevelopment project by the design storm, as set forth below.
+If the permittee decides to significantly limit the number of SCM options, it must be documented in the stormwater management program (SWMP) how the performance standards of this rule can be met with the limited set of control measures that are allowed. - (c) The water quality treatment design storm is a 1-year, 24-hour storm event.
+The water quality treatment volume (WQTV) is a portion of the runoff generated from impervious surfaces at a new development or redevelopment project by the design storm, as set forth below.
 Uncontaminated roof runoff may be excluded from the WQTV.
 SCMs must be designed, at a minimum, to achieve an overall treatment efficiency of 80% TSS removal from the WQTV.
 The quantity of the WQTV depends on the type of treatment provided, as established in the following table:

-Mater Quality Transfer and Values and the Company of the COM Water Quality Treatment Volume and the Corresponding SCM Treatment Type for the 1-year 24-hour design storm SCM Treatment Type WQTV Clarifications Notes infiltration, evaporation, Runoff generated from Examples include, but are not limited transpiration, and/or reuse the first 1 inch of the to, bioretention, stormwater wetlands, design storm and infiltration systems. biologically active filtration, Runoff generated from To achieve biologically active with an underdrain the first 1.25 inches of the filtration, SCMs must provide design storm minimum of 12 inches of internal - Company of the comp water storage. sand or gravel filtration, Runoff generated from Examples include, but are not limited settling ponds, extended the first 2.5 inches of the to, sand filters, permeable pavers, detention ponds, and wet design storm or the first and underground gravel detention ponds 75% of the design storm, systems.
-Ponds must provide ' whichever is less. forebays comprising a minimum of 10% of the total design volume.
+ry Treatment Volume and the Treatment Type for the 1-year 24-hour design storm SCM Treatment Type WQTV Notes infiltration, evaporation, Runoff generated from Examples include, but are not limited transpiration, and/or reuse the first 1 inch of the to, bioretention, stormwater wetlands, design storm and infiltration systems. biologically active filtration, Runoff generated from To achieve biologically active with an underdrain the first 1.25 inches of the filtration, SCMs must provide design storm minimum of 12 inches of internal water storage. sand or gravel filtration, settling ponds, extended detention ponds, and wet Runoff generated from the first 2.5 inches of the design storm or the first Examples include, but are not limited to, sand filters, permeable pavers, and underground gravel detention ponds 75% of the design storm, whichever is less. systems.
+Ponds must provide forebays comprising a minimum of 10% of the total design volume.
 Existing regional detention ponds are not subject to the forebay requirement.
-Hydrodynamic separation, maximum flowrate of the e.g., hydrodynamic separators with baffle box settling, other Maximum runoff NJCAT verification Flow-through flow-through manufactured generated from the entire MTDs must provide an overall treatment devices (MTDs), design storm treatment efficiency of at least 80% and treatment trains using TSS reduction.
-Refer to MTDs subparagraph (d) of this paragraph.
+Hydrodynamic separation, baffle box settling, other flow-through manufactured treatment devices (MTDs), and treatment trains using MTDs Maximum runoff generated from the entire design storm Flow-through MTDs must provide an overall treatment efficiency of at least 80% TSS reduction.
+Refer to subparagraph (d) of this paragraph.